Sexual Violence Policy

 MAINTENANCE OF STATISTICS

-The Office of Sexual Violence Education and Support will maintain annual statistics, without Identifying Information, on disclosed and reported incidents of sexual violence on campus, in accordance with legislative requirements.
+The Sexual Violence Prevention and Response Coordinator will maintain annual statistics, without Identifying Information, on disclosed and reported incidents of sexual violence on campus, in accordance with legislative requirements.
 Any external reporting of statistics will be in accordance with provincial regulations.

 To prevent delay, when positions authorized to exercise responsibility under this policy are vacant or during the unavailability of persons holding those positions, the Provost may designate other persons to exercise their authority under this policy.

 Webpage: Sexual Violence: Assault, abuse, harassment: on-campus and community resources

 Resource Poster: Steps for Students to take after a recent Sexual Assault